-Assessment overview A mixture of different question styles, including multiple-choice questions, short answer questions, calculations and extended open response questions.
+Each Science has two papers that students will be assessed with, a Paper 1 and Paper 2, totalling 6 exam papers in total.
+The Assessment contains a mixture of different question styles, including multiple-choice questions, short answer questions, calculations and extended open response questions.
+Each exam is 1 hour and 10 minutes.